 - Try Meditation (and/or Exercise): Seriously though.
 High levels of stress can trigger dandruff and excessive flaking.
 As if you need another excuse to zen out, let this be it.
 Just remember: The calmer you are, the less likely a dandruff flair will be.

-- Wash Less Often: Remember, you can wash your scalp’s natural oils (read: hydration) down the drain if you shampoo too frequently.
+- Wash Less Often: Remember, you can wash your scalp’s natural oils away if you shampoo too frequently.
 That said, try to wash no more than every other day when attempting to cater to your scalp—and always use lukewarm (not scalding hot) water when doing so.
 While the temperature may not seem like a big deal, when it comes to the hydration of your scalp and skin, the hotter the water, the more dried out they'll both become.
 Yikes.
 (Pst: Apply Head and Shoulders Soothing Leave-On Scalp Cream after each shower.
 It’s designed to make the time between washes more comfortable.)

 - Add a Humidifier to Your Home: Part of having a dry scalp comes down to the climate you live in.
 If you live somewhere super dry—or if it’s summer or winter (aka the driest times of the year—it helps to have a humidifier to pump a little moisture back into your environment.
-While there are plenty of humidifiers to choose from, the Dyson Pure Humidify+Cool is the first machine to-date to be recognized by the National Psoriasis Foundation (NPF) as a solution for people with psoriasis, psoriatic arthritis, and/or individuals living with severe sensitive skin.
+While there are plenty of humidifiers to choose from, the Dyson Pure Humidify+Cool is the first machine to date to be recognized by the National Psoriasis Foundation (NPF) as a solution for people with psoriasis, psoriatic arthritis, and/or individuals living with severely sensitive skin.
 Since psoriasis involves flaking skin—and since dry skin is associated with sensitivity—this machine is a shoo-in for anyone looking to pamper their scalp.

 Dandruff and a dry scalp are often mistaken for one another but, at the end of the day, they have their own unique traits.
 The best way to care for either condition should it arise is to remember to treat your scalp like the rest of the skin on your body: With daily attention and loving care.